FirstLegoLeague/launcher/docs/userguide.md

 The `Show only duplicates` button is enabled when more than one score has been submitted for the same team and round.
 Clicking the button filters out all scores that are not duplicates.
 This gives the head referee or scorekeeper a way to easily check for duplicate scores, and to correct the error.

+#### Bad scores

-The `Show only bad scores` button is shown when scores cannot be sent to the `Scoreboard` for any reason.
-(Details TBD)
+The `Show only bad scores` button is enabled when scores cannot be sent to the `Scoreboard`.
+This might happen when entering match results on a iPad and the WiFi connection is interrupted.
+See [Communication status](#communication-status).

+Due to the interruption, the list of Rounds cannot be retrieved from the `Launcher` and the referee can choose to submit the score without the `Round`, thereby freeing up the iPad for the next match.
+On the head referee or scorekeeper [Scoring tile](#scoring-tile) this match's round will be shown as `Missing`, and the `Show only bad scores` button will be enabled.
+This will alert the head referee or scorekeeper to the fact that they need to fix the missing `Round`.

 ## Scoreboard